bkloppenborg/apass/python/README.md

     Processing Zone: 8
     ...

-This will take a long time, so it might be a good idea to run it using GNU screen or in a background process.

 After this command completes, there will not be any new files.
 Instead, the script re-arranges (and rewrites) any `-container.fredbin` files which have overlapping entries.
 Note, because of the internal tree representation, zones 0 and 1 may be